Lightning win Game 5, deny Avs chance to take Stanley Cup - WHIZ News

 “He was OK,” Bednar said.
 “I’d like to see him get the first one, obviously.”

 That first one would be Rutta’s score less than five minutes into the game that zapped some of the energy from the crowd.
-It was his first goal of the playoffs.
+It was his first goal of these playoffs.

 “We’ve been here.
 Have we been down 3-1?
 No,” Cooper said.
-“But we’ve been in these situations where we know the feeling of being in an elimination game. … .
-It’s now best two out of three and there’s no tomorrow if you lose.”
+“But we’ve been in these situations where we know the feeling of being in an elimination game.”

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports